Homeless outreach workers honored; plan to find permanent housing for hundreds advances

 Ironically, the crisis has led to a rare opportunity to address homelessness on a scale not seen before in the city.

-Housing Solutions is also looking for volunteers to transport food to the hotel where people experiencing homelessness are staying.
+Housing Solutions is also looking for volunteers to transport food to the hotel.

-To donate money or sign up to deliver food, go online to www.housingsolutionstulsa.org or to the Housing Solutions Facebook page.
+To donate money or sign up to deliver food, go online to housingsolutionstulsa.org or to the Housing Solutions Facebook page.

-“He has really just led his team and others with grace and creativity, and so we felt like that effort should be highlighted,” Gligo said of Parette’s work, “but if there were enough keys for the city for all of these folks, I think that would be great.”
+Parette “has really just led his team and others with grace and creativity, and so we felt like that effort should be highlighted,” Gligo said, “but if there were enough keys for the city for all of these folks, I think that would be great.”

+Featured video: Mayor updates Tulsans on homeless outreach during dangerous winter weather

 Photos: Tulsa's winter weather from above